mann1mal/zPod-PKS-CSE-Demos/NetworkPolicy/README.md

 ![Screen Shot 2019-07-25 at 4 39 13 PM](https://user-images.githubusercontent.com/32826912/61907175-e9423c80-aefa-11e9-9ddd-1996a25b46b3.png)

-This rule is allowing traffic between our app server (`172.16.19.5`) and our redis cache (`172.16.19.3`).
-Feel free to review the rest of the DFW rules.
+This rule is allowing traffic between the `yelb-appserver` pod (`172.16.19.5`) and the `redis-server` pod (`172.16.19.3`).
+Feel free to review the rest of the DFW rules created from the network policies.

-Now let's test the availability of our app from the browser:
+Now let's test the availability of the Yelb app from the browser:

 ![Screen Shot 2019-07-23 at 2 54 57 PM](https://user-images.githubusercontent.com/32826912/61739173-eb20ca00-ad59-11e9-9a76-6af44e8476bf.png)

 And we're back in business!!

-As a final test of our network policy configuration, let's make sure pods that aren't explicitly allowed to communicate with each other are, in fact, prevented from doing so.
+As a final test of the network policy configuration, let's make sure pods that aren't explicitly allowed to communicate with each other are, in fact, prevented from doing so.

-We are going to perform a couple of ping test from within our Yelb UI pod.
+We are going to perform a couple of ping test from within the `yelb-ui` pod.
 First, we'll need to get the name of the pod:
 **Note:** Pod names and IP addresses of pods will probably be different than the output shown here.
 ~~~
 $ kubectl get pod -l app=yelb-ui